 As a small law firm, they are able to offer their sophisticated, effective legal services efficiently.
 They perform all legal services with an eye towards the client's bottom line.

-Contact the Law Firm of Brown, Berardini & Dunning, P.C.
+Contact the Law Firm of Brown, Berardini, Dunning & Walker, P.C.

-Contact Brown, Berardini & Dunning, P.C., to set up an appointment and to set in motion your debt recovery.
+Contact Brown, Berardini, Dunning & Walker, P.C., to set up an appointment and to set in motion your debt recovery.

 AV®, BV®, AV Preeminent® and BV Distinguished® are registered certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedures, standards and policies.
 Martindale-Hubbell is the facilitator of a peer-review rating process.
 Ratings reflect the anonymous opinions of members of the bar and the judiciary.
 Martindale-Hubbell Peer Review Ratings fall into two categories – legal ability and general practice standards.